 Managing Groups

 Figure 2: Add Group Screen

-Enter a unique number for the group ID in GID that TrueNAS uses to identify a Unix group.
+Enter a unique number for the group ID in GID.
+TrueNAS uses this to identify a Unix group.
 Enter a number above 3000 for a group with user accounts or enter the default port number as the GID for a system service.

 If required, set the sudo permissions to assign.
 For improved security, temporarily enable limited sudo permissions only when required to complete an administrative task and disable sudo after completing the task.
 See Allowing Sudo Commands for more information.

-To allow Samba permissions and authentication to use this group, select Samba Authentication.
+To allow Samba permissions and authentication to use this group, select SMB Group.

+Managing Groups